-First-Year Writing teaches students to think flexibly about writing.
+First-Year Writing (English 101) teaches students to think flexibly about writing.
 In this class, you’ll learn how to think about audience, purpose, and rhetorical contexts.
 “Writing” becomes much more than avoiding grammatical mistakes (though you will, of course, be expected to write relatively error-free prose).
 The course will help prepare you to write in your other classes as well as in your life outside the classroom.

-Every member of our English department teaches First-Year Writing (English 101).
 Most sections of this course are topic-based and all sections have a maximum of 16 students.
 Course work includes developing thesis statements; selecting, organizing, presenting and documenting evidence, and refining prose.
 You’ll confer individually with your professor about your writing.
 You’ll also participate in some sort of writing workshop, whether in the form of paired peer review or a full-class discussion about a draft in progress.
 Ideally by taking this course you’ll become a reflective practitioner–that is, a thoughtful writer–about an ancient but continuously evolving craft.